johnalpha74/my-portfolio/README.md

 # my-portfolio

 Hello there I am Sean John the Full Stack Software Developer.
 I design and develop amazing websites.
 This is my portfolio to showcase and test my skills in HTML and CSS.

 Here is a [link](https://johnalpha74.github.io/my-portfolio/)] to my portoflio.
+The portfolio is a living project.
+Come back later to see my new projects I will have added.

 # Project Name